What is an Old Town Toastmasters buddy (mentor)?

-Benefits of mentoring for new members:
+Benefits of having a buddy (mentor) for new members:

 - Learn the program and club customs (CC and CL manuals, club meeting roles, membership opportunities)